 You can expect a call from the property owner’s insurance adjuster shortly after the incident is reported.
 They will likely ask you to provide a recorded statement about what happened.
 It’s important to understand that the adjuster is not on your side.
 Their job is to find reasons to deny your claim or pay out as little as possible.
 They are trained to ask leading questions that might get you to unintentionally say something that hurts your case.
 You are not obligated to give a recorded statement.
 It’s always best to politely decline and consult with an attorney before speaking with any insurance representatives.

-How a Personal Injury Attorney Can Strengthen Your Case
+How a Lawyer Can Strengthen Your Negligence Claim

 Trying to manage a slip and fall claim on your own can feel like a full-time job, especially when you’re focused on recovering from your injuries.
 While you gather your strength, a personal injury attorney can be working to build a solid case on your behalf.
 They handle the complex legal work and fight for your best interests, giving you the space you need to heal.
 An experienced lawyer understands the tactics insurance companies use and knows how to counter them effectively.
 From day one, they can take the pressure off your shoulders and put it squarely on the party responsible for your accident.